 Hand-Held Blowers or Non Backpack Blowers

 The handheld leaf blower is seemingly the most common as they are the cheapest and least powerful.
-They come with electric fuel or gas sources with electric coming in corded or cordless versions.
+They come with electric fuel or gas sources with electricity coming in corded or cordless versions.
 You can find handheld blowers everywhere between under 200 cfm to just under 400 cfm with gas being the most powerful of the two.
 Landscape builders may want to keep a handheld blower available for small jobs, but they’re designed for residential use.
 They’re easy for landlords to use and aren’t too loud for most neighborhoods.

 If you’re interested in a handheld blower, you have two options.
 You can choose a gas blower or an electric model.